-Another Disney trip in the books.
-Another Epcot festival complete!
 The Disney Epcot International Festival of Holidays is one of our favorite parts about heading to Walt Disney World for the holidays.
 And since it combines Christmas music, Christmas stories and Christmas food we pretty much just hop the plane and head to Orlando.
+Festival of Holidays runs at Epcot, Walt Disney World from – , 2019.
+And we’ll be updating this post with new foodie favorites through the season!

 As lovers of all things “Holiday” we came to this festival with a time-tested eye for the quintessential holiday foods from all our favorite International destinations.
 And since we love lists this one pulls together 8 foods we absolutely loved at Epcot’s International Festival of the Holidays!
 If you’ve never attended this festival, check out our International Festival of Holidays Beginners Guide.